-You may take a foreign tax credit for taxes you paid or accrued on a foreign source lump-sum distribution from a pension plan.
-Special formulas may be used to figure a separate tax on a qualified lump-sum distribution for the year in which the distribution is received.
+You can take a foreign tax credit for taxes you paid or accrued on a foreign sourcé lump-sum distribution from a pension plan.
+Special formulas may be used to figure a separate tax on a qualified lump-sum distribution for the vear in which the distribution is received.
 See Pub.
 575 for more information.

-If you are able to elect, and do elect, to figure your U.S. tax on a distribution using Form 4972, Tax on Lump-Sum Distributions, a separate foreign tax credit limitation applies.
+If you are able to elect, and do elect, to figure your U.S. tax on a lump-sum distribution using Form 4972, Tax on Lump-Sum Distributions, a separate foreign tax credit limitation applies.
 Use a separate Form 1116.
 On this separate Form 1116, check box g above Part I. Skip Part I. Complete Part II showing only foreign taxes that are attributable to the lump-sum distribution.
-Then, complete the Worksheet for Lump-Sum Distributions below to figure the amounts to enter in Part III.
+Then, complete the Worksheet for Lump-Sum Distributions, on page 4, to figure the amounts to enter in Part III.